Cool as Glass: Affordable Collecting

-Creating an all-weather escape for reading and working out.
+Creating an all-weather atrium for reading and working out.
 Part III

-Turning the atrium into an all-weather escape for reading and working out.
-A boost for mind and body through those long winter months.
+Turning an atrium into an all-weather escape for reading and working out.
 Part II

 The atrium is a work in progress, and we’re getting there.
 The natural light in this room will be a head-saver during those long winter months—a place to exercise and read.

-Tackling the design challenges of a north-facing atrium with skylights, a high ceiling, lots of light, and brick walls.
+Tackling the design challenges of a north-facing atrium with brick walls.
 Part I

 It was finally time to tackle the atrium.
 I’d been using it to store furniture and boxes as I renovated the rest of the house.
 The brick interior walls were painted a bright haint blue, and I was about to learn why.
 The room had its challenges, and I was ready.